MASS INCARCERATION AND THE US CRIMINAL "JUSTICE" SYSTEM

 THE US HAS SLIGHTLY LESS THAN 5% OF THE WORLD’S POPULATION, BUT OVER 20% OF ITS PRISONERS.

 For the over 2.3 million people behind bars, the approximately 7 million on probation, parole or in correctional facilities, or for the 70 million Americans with criminal records, discrimination, violence and assaults on dignity are a daily reality.

-According to Michelle Alexander, author of The New Jim Crow: Mass Incarceration in the Age of Colorblindness, mass incarceration is the most pressing racial justice issue of our time.
-As she and other civil rights activists have argued convincingly, slavery and Jim Crow have not ended in this country, they have simply evolved into a new racial caste system.
+According to Michelle Alexander, author of "The New Jim Crow: Mass Incarceration in the Age of Colorblindness," mass incarceration is the most pressing racial justice issue of our time.
+As she and other civil rights activists have made clear, slavery and Jim Crow have not ended in this country, they have simply evolved into a new racial caste system.
 There are now more men of color under correctional control in the US than there were enslaved in 1850.
 US prisons hold more than one third of the world’s incarcerated women, the majority of whom are Black and Hispanic and have experienced physical and sexual abuse, poverty and addiction.
 For the over 650,000 people who are released every year, the collateral consequences of a criminal record make productive re-entry almost impossible and fuel pain, trauma and high recidivism rates.